REMOVE THE EXCUSES

 This means every board meeting is an opportunity to influence.

-Download your Guide to Driving Systemic Change from the Boardroom and I’ll walk you through the essential elements to defining a system and why that matters!
-I’ll also describe six key principles for thinking in systems so that you can identify key leverage points where board members have the most influence.
+Download your Guide to Driving Systemic Change from the Boardroom and I’ll take you through the essential elements to systems thinking and six areas where your board has the best opportunities to leverage its influence.

 Designing executive incentives that support safe and healthy work can be tricky.
 When there is an unavoidable tension between the strategic goals, processes or activities (e.g. production targets and health and safety targets), management needs to clearly identify and actively reinforce their highest priority.
 So how do you ensure that the priority is health and safety, where there’s a conflict with production / profit?
 Here are three factors for your consideration when designing executive incentives.